polterguy/sulphur-five/README.md

 The system can also be configured to act as a _"WikiLeaks dropbox"_, allowing for anonymous guests to upload files to your server.
 Although most people would probably not want this, some few might want such features.
-Potential candidates for setting up the system into such a modus operandi, might be media houses, magazines, news providers, etc. Combined with teaching your users to use the [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en), this allows you to anonymously accept files, tips and such from sources, whom you wouldn't even know yourself who are.
+Potential candidates for setting up the system into such a modus operandi, might be media houses, magazines, news providers, etc. Combined with teaching your users to use the [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en), this allows you to accept anonymous tips, with files and such from sources - Where even you wouldn't even know yourself who tipped you.
+The latter is considered crucial for protecting sources for journalists.

 ![alt screenshot of Sephia Five](media/screenshots/screenshot-3.png)